dalejandri/MechaCar_Statistical_Analysis/README.md

 - Is the slope of the linear model considered to be zero?
 Why or why not?

 The slope of the linear model cannot be considered zero due to resulted the p-value of 5.35e-11.
-Therefore we can reject the null hypothesis.
+Therefore we can reject the null hypothesis (meaning there is a definite, consequential relationship between the variables)

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?